sambatriste/netty-wiki-translation/Developer-guide.md

 #### Code style

+Unfortunately, IntelliJ IDEA doesn't provide a way to import a code style via the configuration dialog.
 Download [this code style configuration](http://netty.io/files/IntelliJ%20IDEA%20Code%20Style.zip) and unzip `Netty project.xml` into `<IntelliJ config directory>/codestyles` directory.
 Choose 'Netty project' as the default code style.

 #### Inspection profile

 Download, unzip, and import [this inspection profile](http://netty.io/files/IntelliJ%20IDEA%20Inspection%20Profile.xml.zip) into your IntelliJ IDEA and use it as the default.
+See [here](http://www.jetbrains.com/idea/webhelp/customizing-profiles.html#d1372841e358) to learn how to import an inspection profile.

 Ensure your modification does not introduce any inspection warning.
 If you think it's a false positive, suppress the warning by using the `@SuppressWarnings` annotation or `noinspection` line comment as guided by the IDE.
 For more information about using the inspector, please refer to [the web help pages](http://www.jetbrains.com/idea/webhelp/inspecting-source-code.html).

 #### Copyright profile